Cardinal Health, Inc. research snapshot

 Management

 Jason Hollar moved from CFO to CEO in 2022, giving him direct capital-allocation and balance-sheet context.
-The current record shows debt reduction, buybacks, portfolio moves, and higher fiscal 2026 guidance, but execution must continue.
+The current record shows debt reduction, buybacks, portfolio moves, at-Home expansion, and higher fiscal 2026 guidance, but execution must continue.

 Industry trend